This post may contain affiliate links. Please read our disclosure policy.

 • Acorn Squash: It’s got this cute little acorn shape and a slightly nutty taste.
 I don’t peel acorn squash, but you can if you want.

 • Kabocha Squash: A Japanese pumpkin look-alike with a sweet, fluffy inside that’s like sweet potatoes.
 Don’t peel the skin on this one.
-The skin becomes super tender when you cook this one.
+The skin becomes super tender when you cook it.

 • Delicata Squash: This one’s known for its edible skin and sweet flavor, with a smooth and creamy texture.
 Don’t peel and just roast it up for hassle-free cooking.